Charlie Kirk Face-Swap Memes Are Taking Over the Internet

 “Charlie Kirk probably died in the worst generation to die in,” one user said.
 “I never seen anybody get memed like this.
 Every single comment section I go in I see a deepfake of his face.
 Imagine you live your whole life, pass away, and this is your legacy.”

-“ forgot who that man who or what he did,” someone else said in a TikTok.
+“ I forgot who that man who or what he did,” someone else said in a TikTok.
 “I just see his face in comment sections now.”

 Kirkification in a strange way reflects online culture works in 2025.
 For one, AI edits have become a universal shorthand and are popping up everywhere.
 A face can be detached from its original meaning and repurposed within seconds and that seems to be what’s happening here.
-It also just might show how people are coping with the current political moment.
-Instead of engaging with pundits or arguing about ideology, let’s simply make them funny.
-For better or worse, this is where we're at now.

 i’m seeing charlie kirk in situations i could have never imagined https://t.co/tTZ1t2cKtx